fg-research/website/docs/_sources/blog/product/posts/lnn-equity-forecasting.rst.txt

 .. warning::

-   To be able to run the code below, you need to have an active subscription to the CfC SageMaker algorithm.
+   To be able to run the code below, you need to have an active subscription to the LNN SageMaker algorithm.
 You can subscribe to a free trial from the `AWS Marketplace <https://aws.amazon.com/marketplace/pp/prodview-7s4giphluwgta>`__ in order to get your Amazon Resource Name (ARN).
-   In this post we use version 1.6 of the CfC SageMaker algorithm, which runs in the PyTorch 2.1.0 Python 3.10 deep learning container.
+   In this post we use version 1.6 of the LNN SageMaker algorithm, which runs in the PyTorch 2.1.0 Python 3.10 deep learning container.

 .. code:: python